 More reasons to choose Converse:

 - Be part of an award-winning tradition.
-Low student-faculty ratio of 12-1, often 8-1 in upper-division classes, means your work will always get quality attention and constructive feedback
+Low student-faculty ratio of 11-1, often 8-1 in upper-division classes, means your work will always get quality attention and constructive feedback

 - You’ll have the opportunity to share your work with visiting professional writers including winners of the National Book Critics Circle award, the National Book Award, state and national Poet Laureates, and Guggenheim Fellows.